binkley/modern-java-practices/README.md

       your project to others.
       Fight [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)
       with communication!
+* Pick a version of Java, and stick to it throughout your local build, CI pipeline, and environment deployments. _Do not mix versions._
 * Pick **Gradle** or **Maven**, and use only one.
 This project provides both to demonstrate equivalent builds for each.
   See [Use Gradle or Maven](#use-gradle-or-maven) for more discussion